weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-2.md

 stay in New York, get a job in the public school system.
 You can easily take a light job of some kind to support you through your course.
 Maybe with three years’ college you won’t need to go to training school.
 Why don’t you find out about that?
-Now, if I were you<span class="nowrap">. . . .</span>” Mrs. Blake talked on, putting much emphasis on every “If I were you.”
+Now, if I were you. . . .”
+Mrs. Blake talked on, putting much emphasis on every “If I were you.”

 Emma Lou grew listless and antagonistic.
 She didn’t like this little